-Dr. Hubbard serves as Chair and Graduate Chair of the department.
+Dr. Hubbard serves as Chair and Director of Graduate Studies of the department.

 Ph.D. in Communication (University of Arizona, 1996)

 M.A. in Speech (University of Hawai‘i at Mānoa, 1991)

 B.B.A. in Marketing (University of Hawai‘i at Mānoa, 1989)